keriwarr/splitwise/README.md

 #### Logging

 You can pass in a logging function to see useful debugging output.
 If the `logger` that is passed in has `info` or `error` properties, then `logger.info` and `logger.error` will be called with info and error messages respectively.
-Otherwise, `logger` will itself be called.
+Otherwise, `logger` will itself be called with a string as the first argument.
+Therefore, for debugging purposes, `console.log` is recommended.

 If you only want to see logs in the case of an error, you can pass in `logLevel: 'error'`. e.g.: